 Brother MFC-J880W not shown (2017) Multifunction Printer, Scanner, Fax, Copier has been a reliable device for us unlike several other multi-function devices which failed within a year.
 WiFi enabled, supports AirPrint, Google Print, and several other standards.
 Connected to a Obi device which lets us Fax over Google Voice.

 Pulse Flex Wireless Speaker not shown (2017 & 2022) allows us to have synchronized whole house music and plays nicely with other BlueSound products.
 We have the original Flex speaker and the updated Flex 2i.
 It also supports inputs via USB, Bluetooth, AUX, a number of streaming services like Spotify, and many free sites via URIs.
 Has a iOS and Android remote control app which works but has a somewhat awkward UI.
 Controls on the top let you select one of 5 user-defined “channels” without using the remote.
 I have the optional battery pack so it can be used in our backyard.
-It can be used away from it’s home, but you have to reconfigure it’s WiFi settings which is a pain.
-Sound quality is significantly less than KEF LS50.
-For people who aren’t using Roon, I would recommend Sonos: for it’s lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.
+It can be used away from its home, but you have to reconfigure its WiFi settings which is a pain.
+Sound quality is significantly less than KEF LS50 but better than most portable speakers.
+When using them away from home primarily play lossless music which is stored on a thumb drive plugged into the back of the speaker.
+For people who aren’t using Roon, I would recommend Sonos: for its lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.
 Even cheaper are products from Audio Pro.

 Vornado 660 Fan (2008) air ciculation in the garage or living room